Last updated July 2016

 Your Final Average Salary (FAS) is the average of your 60 consecutive, highest-paid service credit months.
 Any type of severance pay, such as lump sum payments for deferred sick leave, vacation time or annual leave, isn’t included.

 You, your employer and the state each contribute a percentage of your salary or wages to help fund the plan.
 The LEOFF Plan 2 Retirement Board adopts contribution rates and periodically adjusts them to reflect the plan’s overall cost.
+See the current rates.

 For any year in which you serve in the Legislature, you may choose between:

 If you pick the option with the higher basic salary, you must pay the employee and employer contributions based on that higher compensation.